 Below are some suggestions of suppliers who specialise in second-hand non/fiction books & textbooks:

-Important to know: You can find out more about the range of scholarships and bursaries available at King’s on our Fees, Funding and Money advice webpages
+You can find out more about the range of scholarships and bursaries available at King’s in our Fees, Funding and Money advice category.

 Equipment for disabled students

 We provide a range of specialist equipment and additional support to best support you throughout your studies.

 Throughout your studies you’ll be able to:

 - Request for a Personal Assessment Arrangement (PAA) which provides you with additional support when sitting exams or completing an assessment

 - Get a King’s Inclusion Plan, that provides your academic department with guidance on best to support your learning at King’s.